NixOS/nixpkgs/nixos/doc/manual/installation/changing-config.chapter.md

 $ nixos-rebuild switch --use-remote-sudo
 ```

+to build the new configuration as your current user, and as the root user,
-to build the new configuration, make it the default configuration for
+make it the default configuration for booting. `switch` will also try to
-booting, and try to realise the configuration in the running system
+realise the configuration in the running system (e.g., by restarting system
-(e.g., by restarting system services).
+services).

 ::: {.warning}
 This command doesn't start/stop [user services](#opt-systemd.user.services)